 - 1. All employment decisions and actions such as recruitment, hiring, training, promotion, transfer, layoff, recall, compensation and benefits, discipline, termination, educational, recreational, and social programs are administered without regard to the race, color, sex, religion, national origin, citizenship, age, physical or mental disability of an otherwise qualified individual, or his or her membership or application for membership in a uniformed service. - 2.
-No student will be denied acceptance into, or excluded from participation in, High Point Academy's programs on the basis of sex, race, religion, disability, national origin, or any other characteristic protected by state or federal law.
-For questions pertaining to Section 504 please contact your child's guidance counselor; for questions pertaining to Special Education please contact the MTSS Coordinator at jhayes@hpaspart.org; and for questions pertaining to Title IX please contact the Title IX Coordinator, Sandy Norman at snorman@hpaspart.org.
+No student will be denied acceptance into or excluded from participation in High Point Academy's programs on the basis of sex, race, religion, disability, national origin, or any other characteristic protected by state or federal law.
+For questions pertaining to Section 504, please contact your child's guidance counselor, Dr. Tonya Stone at tstone@hpaspart.org; for questions pertaining to Special Education, please contact the MTSS Coordinator, Becky Lancaster at blancaster@hpaspart.org; and for questions pertaining to Title IX, please contact the Title IX Coordinator, Sandy Norman at snorman@hpaspart.org.